 This changed over time.
-In the early days some children reported that they weren't told when a relative had died, others reported that parents were encouraged to tell the child about the death of their grandparent.
+In the early days some children reported that they weren't told when a relative had died, others report that parents were encouraged to tell the child about the death of their grandparent.
+Children would not be burdened with news of day to day life in their birth families.
 Where the child had been abandoned or deserted, often no information was given.
 If it was thought to be in the child's best interests, the information was shared with the child.
 As the reasons for admission changed over time, contact was more often maintained.

-When a child was the responsibility of the local authority, this was all the role of the child's local authority social worker.
+When a child was the responsibility of the local authority, this was the role of the child's social worker.